Study International Information Systems at one of Germany’s most innovative universities

 The final decision to accept a student is based on his application (average grades, motivation to study the M.Sc.
 International Information Systems program with us, background, practical experience).

-What kinds of questions are asked in the interview?
-In what language does the interview take place?
+What needs to be prepared for the professional presentation?
+In what language does the presentation take place?

-Not all applicants are invited for an interview.
-If we want to conduct an interview with you, we will get in touch via email and send you an invitation.
-The language of the interview is English.
-An applicant may request the interview to be conducted in German if that is preferred.
+Not all applicants are invited to conduct a professional presentation.
+If you need to conduct a presentation, we will get in touch with you via email and send you an invitation.
+The language of the presentation should be English.
+An applicant may request to conduct the presentation in German if that is preferred.
 However, the Master IIS Program is mostly an English language program, therefore we do prefer to speak with the applicant in English.

 Do I have to convert the grades to the German system?